mapbox/protozero/README.md

 Minimalistic protocol buffer decoder and encoder in C++.

 Designed for high performance.
-Suitable for writing zero copy or streaming parsers.
+Suitable for writing zero copy parsers and encoders with minimal need for run-time allocation of memory.

 Low-level: this is designed to be a building block for writing a very customized decoder for a stable protobuf schema.
 If your protobuf schema